thomasxbanks/static-site-generator-wp-rest/README.md

 ## Issues
 Things I have noticed during the duration of this experiment that are difficult or could prevent the viability.
-1. The initial set-up can be tricky; the API return varies from site-to-site, resulting in a potentially large chunk of time sanitising the return data.
+1. The initial set-up can be tricky;
+  - the API return varies from site-to-site, resulting in a potentially large chunk of time sanitising the return data.
+1. Retro-fitting this to existing projects is harder than doing it from scratch.
+1. Not found a viable solution for only updating what has changed yet.